Passions & Pastimes

 Singing is one of Mary's primary passions.
 She especially loves a cappella music and owns a collection of more than two hundred a cappella recordings, primarily Christian.
 However, she loves most other kinds of music as well (except opera and organ music) and is sometimes called the local Patsy Cline, because she enjoys performing Patsy's country favorites, such as "Crazy" and "She's Got You."
 When she's feeling patriotic, Mary tunes up her contralto voice and pretends to be Kate Smith in her rendition of "God Bless America."

-Above she's pictured performing with her a cappella jazz group, Infinity, as the opening act for the Garry Morris "Stars for Children" Christmas show in Fort Worth.
+Above Mary's pictured performing with her a cappella jazz group, Infinity, as the opening act for the Garry Morris "Stars for Children" Christmas show in Fort Worth.

 Miniature and Rare Books